 Final Fantasy VIII: You storm a flying battle-academy, and later on you storm a sky-scraper sized landing beacon for moon monsters.

 Final Fantasy IX: You fly your airship into Memoria, going head to head with an army of dragons, when The Cavalry arrives in the form of an airship fleet that shows up and blasts most of the dragons to pieces.
-And it is awesome in every way.

 Final Fantasy X: To rescue a kidnapped member of the group, the rest of the characters use an airship to storm the fortress-city Bevelle, guarded with robotic guards, warrior monks with flamethrowers, and a dragon.

 Freedom Fighters plays this twice: first you infiltrate the Soviet base at Governor's Island and assassinate General Tatarin, then you and your entire rebellion storm the base, kick major butt, and raise the Stars-and-Stripes on the fortress.

 In later incarnations of the Go Cross Campus game, which is basically massively multiplayer Risk, the developers introduced "fortified" territories.
 There's usualy a standardized 42-58 probability disadvantage for attackers, but for fortified territories, it was 30-70, meaning that for every ten units of "armies" (or later, "energy").
 Sometimes, losing teams would hole up in fortified territories, and it would take overwhelming force to dislodge them.
 Sometimes they unexpectedly survived an additional turn because of this.